ADSCIAN/ssalib/paper.md

 [@mckinney_data_2010] objects.
 It uses decomposition algorithms from acknowledged Python scientific packages like `numpy` [@harris_array_2020], `scipy` [@virtanen_scipy_2020], and `sklearn` [@pedregosa_scikit-learn_2011].
-In particular, scikit-learn features a randomized SVD algorithm for efficient decomposition [@halko_finding_2010].
-Visualization features rely on Matplotlib, drawing inspiration from the R rSSA package [@golyandina_singular_2018].
+In particular, `sklearn` features a randomized SVD algorithm for efficient decomposition [@halko_finding_2010].
+Visualization features rely on `matplotlib`, drawing inspiration from the R `rSSA` package [@golyandina_singular_2018].

 SSALib also incorporates the Monte Carlo SSA approach [@allen_monte_1996] for identifying significant components by comparison to randomly generated data (i.e., surrogate data), relying on `statsmodels` [@seabold_statsmodels_2010] for fitting autoregressive (AR) processes and generate the surrogate data.
-In SSALib, an autoregressive (AR) process of a specified maximum order is fitted relying on a state space modeling framework [@durbin_time_2012], which enables fitting AR processes from time series that contains masked or missing values.
+In SSALib, an AR process of a specified maximum order is fitted relying on a state space modeling framework [@durbin_time_2012], which enables fitting AR processes from time series that contain masked or missing values.

 # Related Work